WHO IS THIS FOR?

 WHO IS THIS COURSE FOR?

-The yearlong journey is aimed at adults, but we welcome teenagers who are accompanied by a parent or guardian.
+Our courses are aimed at adults, but we welcome teenagers who are accompanied by a parent or guardian.

 No previous experience is necessary, though a real enthusiasm for adventure is essential.
 This isn't glamping.
 It will be a raw, primal experience where at times you will find yourself face to face with the elements.
 An ability to be adaptable to changing circumstances, plans and weather conditions will be needed.

-We are aiming to create a genuine tribal feeling so participants must be willing to work in a group.
+Participants must be willing to work in a group.
 Evidence suggests that the optimum number in a successful hunter-gatherer band is 20.
 For this reason we are limiting the number of participant places to 16 and invite you to

 As some of the content will involve moving across the landscape on foot or by water, a good level of fitness is required.
 You will need to be able to walk at least 5 miles a day, carrying sleeping gear and food, over consecutive days.